kekyo/RelaxVersioner/README.md

     <!--
         Both "ApplicationVersion" and "ApplicationDisplayVersion" are used for .NET MAUI versioning.
-        "ApplicationVersion" contains a integer value of seconds since epoch date (1970/1/1) from `committer.When`.
+        "epochIntDateVersion" is a value calculated in the same way as `safeVersion`.
     -->
     <Rule name="AssemblyMetadata" key="ApplicationDisplayVersion">{shortVersion}</Rule>
     <Rule name="AssemblyMetadata" key="ApplicationVersion">{epochIntDateVersion}</Rule>